Making sense of SenseMaking – the AI version

 How to SenseMake in this brave new world of AI

-1. Prompt Engineer
+1. Prompt engineer

 To get the right answers you have to ask the right questions.
 That is a little of what prompt engineering is.
-It’s already being called a skill for the future, a career even: How to Begin a Career in Prompt Engineering.

 There’s a lot more to it than that but at the very least you have to know how to ask the right questions to get the best output.
 Always a good skill to have, now it becomes even more important.